 Once you've identified critical records, the next step is to decide how to keep the data.
 Electronic bill paying can help keep track of your financial and tax life, but so can a plain old check register, as long as expenditures are entered faithfully.

 It doesn't matter if it's a filing cabinet, cardboard boxes or a complex computer program.
-Barbara Hemphill, organizational expert and the creator of the Taming the Paper Tiger document management system, says the key is to find your record keeping comfort level, pick a system and stick with it.
+Organizational expert Barbara Hemphill, CEO of the Productive Environment Institute, says the key is to find your record-keeping comfort level, pick a system and stick with it.

-And when it comes to taxes, it's even more important to be proactive in record keeping, says Hemphill, who has been advising folks on ways to get their lives in order for a quarter century.
-Start now, she says, rather than waiting until April's tax filing deadline.
+And when it comes to taxes, it's even more important to be proactive in record keeping, says Hemphill, who has been advising folks on ways to get their lives in order for more than 30 years.
+Start now, she says, rather than waiting until April's tax-filing deadline.
 Such diligent organization could make any IRS examination easier.

 "In any kind of audit, I've found the IRS is more forgiving if you make an honest mistake rather than if you're sloppy or fraudulent," says Hemphill.

 But she, too, cautions against going to the extreme.
 All it takes is a reasonable evaluation of your piles of paper and a little bit of common sense.